greg-raven/Uncommon-Sense/_posts/2021-01-04-a-peek-into-the-future.md

 ---
-title: 'A peek into the future'
+title: "A peek into the future"
 layout: post
 categories:
 - education